amateur-dev/gitcoin-defizap/README.md

 # ZapContract for GitCoin

 ## Objective
-The objective of this repo is the (gitcoinZap Contract)[https://github.com/amateur-dev/gitcoin-defizap/blob/master/contracts/gitcoinZap.sol].
+The objective of this repo is the [gitcoinZap Contract](https://github.com/amateur-dev/gitcoin-defizap/blob/master/contracts/gitcoinZap.sol).
 This contract is essentially helpful when the ultimate donor wants to donate Dai to more than one Grants

 ## Running instructions